helios-h2020/h.extension-MediaStreaming-WebTorrent/README.md

 For more configuration details and customization, take a look on [wt-tracker configuration](https://github.com/Novage/wt-tracker#configuration).

-After installing, `npm start` will start both the *test card generator* and the `wt-tracker` instance.
-To only run this last one, exec `npm run wt-tracker` instead.
+After installing, `npm start` will start the `wt-tracker` instance and serve the client.
+To run instead the *test card generator* and a development build of the client, just exec `npm run dev` instead.
+In addition to that, a couple of `systemd` service files are included, one for the `wt-tracker` and another for the test card generator.
+Just enable them and you are go.

 ## Notes